AjayKrishna-k/Fahrenheit-to-Celsius/README.md

 This is my first program!

-It is about coverting Fahrenheit into Temprature!
+It is about coverting Fahrenheit into Celsius!

 Equation used(C = (°F − 32) × 5/9)